Assemble with Care: Gameplay

 In the game the player repairs various devices in order to help the people of Bellariva, a fictional town in Spain.
 The repair sections are separated by interludes in which it sets up the protagonist's reasons for repairing the device.

 Reception

 The game received mixed reviews from critics on Metacritic.
 CJ Andriessen, writing for Destructoid praised the touch controls and storybook presentation of the game.
-TouchArcade's Tyler Woodward enjoyed the stylized graphics and the game's story.
+TouchArcades Tyler Woodward enjoyed the stylized graphics and the game's story.